cloudposse/terraform-aws-s3-website/README.md

 -->

-Terraform module to provision S3-backed Websites
+Terraform module to provision S3-backed Websites.
+**This module provision S3 bucket globally accessible for unauthenticated users because it is used for hosting static websites.** (Normally AWS S3 buckets must not be publicly accessible for WRITE/READ actions in order to protect S3 data from unauthorized users)

 ---